Mechanical Toolset in Autodesk AutoCAD | Features

 2D calculations

 Combine automatic part creation with drawing automation to get the best value.
-Efficiently analyse designs and perform 2D calculations such as FEA, Shaft Calc and Moment of Inertia.
+Efficiently analyze designs and perform 2D calculations such as FEA, Shaft Calc, and Moment of Inertia.

 In this study, the Mechanical toolset boosted productivity by up to 55%,* bringing dramatic time savings to common AutoCAD mechanical design tasks.